 The Beats studio wireless headphones did not sound as accurate as I thought they would and the sound quality was not what I was accustomed to hearing from a $200+ pair of headphones.
 I’m not sure why I was surprised because the Studio line of Beats headphones generally don’t produce accurate sound but are rather about recreating a live concert scenario where the bass and highs are turned up high.

 On a more positive note, this newer model is a massive improvement over the previous ones.
 The build quality is sturdy and they look much nicer.

-The inclusion of sensible colours such as matte black and matte titanium means that the headphones will appeal to a wider range of people unlike the loud glossy green, pink, yellow colours that only catered for younger people.
+The inclusion of sensible colours such as matte black and matte titanium means that the headphones will appeal to a wider range of people, unlike the loud glossy green, pink, yellow colours that only catered for the younger generation.

 The Bluetooth wireless performance was impressive and worked well on the iPhone 5c and iPad.

 Beats have been thoughtful with the design and have incorporated a design that conceals all the screws and keeps them out of sight.
 Not only is this clever but also resolves the issue of screws ‘unscrewing’ and falling out like the previous Studio model.

 Beats have kept the plastic material which encompasses most of the headphone along with a headband pad which both look stylish.
 I have a rather large head and was happy to find that the wireless headphones don’t stick out at the sides as much as the first Studio models.

 Did the sound get better after a few days of usage?

 Even though my earlier comments about the sound quality weren’t very positive, the quality has actually improved and is a bit more balanced compared to earlier Studio models which suffered from the bass being too dominant and pretty much muting most of the other sound.